Para Toda La Vida (Rocío Dúrcal album)

-Para Toda La Vida (For All Life) is a studio album released by Spanish performer Rocío Dúrcal on February 23, 1999, by BMG Ariola.
+Para Toda La Vida (For All Life) is the eighteenth studio album by Spanish performer Rocío Dúrcal.
+It was released on February 23, 1999, by BMG Ariola.
 It is her second album written and produced by Argentinian songwriter Roberto Livi.

 During the year of the album's release, the album's lead single "Para Toda La Vida" peaked at number 10 on the Billboard Latin Pop Airplay in Latin America and the United States.
 Dúrcal also received the TV y Novelas award (special recognition for being a worldwide ambassador of ranchera music) and the Billboard Hall of Fame award.